DaRos97/wavespin/progress.md

 - Same for input parameters

 ## Static
 - Pass to hdf5 for saving data compactly
+- Put together periodic and open for real space computation -> that's what we care about anyway

 ### Periodic boundary
 - Analysis on spin size S